 3. The source eNB makes decision on the usage of CHO to handoff the UE based on MEASUREMENT REPORT information.

-4. The source eNB sends a CHO Request message to the eNB(s) of candidate cell(s).
+4. The source eNB requests CHO to the eNB(s) of candidate cell(s).
+A CHO request message is sent for each candidate cell.

 5. Same as step 5 in Figure 10.1.2.1.1-1 of section 10.1.2.1.1.

 6. The eNB(s) of candidate cell(s) sends CHO response including configuration of CHO candidate cell(s) to the source eNB.
+The response message is also sent for each candidate cell.

 7. The source eNB sends a RRCConnectionReconfiguration message to the UE, containing configuration of CHO candidate cell(s) and CHO execution condition(s).
 The source eNB decides on the condition for the execution of CHO and adds the condition(s) to the RRC message sent to UE.

 8. UE sends an RRCConnectionReconfigurationComplete message to the source eNB.

+8a.
+If the early data forwarding is applied for a candidate cell, the source eNB sends the EARLY FORWARDING TRANSFER message,

 9. UE maintains connection with source eNB after receiving CHO configuration, and starts evaluating the CHO execution condition(s) for the CHO candidate cell(s).
 If at least one CHO candidate cell satisfies the corresponding CHO execution condition, the UE detaches from the source eNB, applies the stored corresponding configuration for that candidate cell and synchronises to that candidate cell.

 10-11.
 The UE accesses to the target eNB and completes the handover procedure by sending RRCConnectionReconfigurationComplete message to target eNB.
 The UE releases stored CHO configurations after successful completion of RRC handover procedure.

+11a/b.
+The target eNB sends the HO SUCCESS message to the source eNB to inform that the UE has successfully accessed the target cell.
+In return, the source eNB sends the SN STATUS TRANSFER message.

+NOTE: The late data forwarding may be initiated as soon as the source eNB receives the HO SUCCESS message.

+11c.
+The source eNB also sends the HO CANCEL message to the other potential target eNBs, if any, to cancel CHO for the UE.

 12. Steps 12-18 as in Figure 10.1.2.1.1-1.

-Editor’s note: FFS how to perform data forwarding, RAN3 scope.

 10.1.2.1a.3 U-plane handling

-Editor’s note: FFS based on RAN3 decisions
+The U-plane handling for Conditional Handover follows the same principles for DAPS Handover in 10.1.2.1.2, if the early data forwarding is applied.
+If the late data forwarding is applied, the U-plane handling follows the RLC-AM or RLC-UM bearer principles defined in 10.1.2.1.2.